rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/display-of-arrays.md

 Numeric columns are right-justified; others are left-justified.
 Numeric columns are separated from their neighbours by a single column of blanks.

-A numeric column aligns any decimal points or `E` characters (for scaled formats), adding trailing zeros to the mantissae if necessary.
-Integers are right-adjusted one place to the left of the decimal points (if any).
+A numeric column aligns any decimal points or E characters (for scaled formats), adding trailing zeros to the mantissae if necessary.
+Integers are right-adjusted one place to the left of any decimal points.
 ```apl
       2 3⍴2 4 6.1 8 10.24 12
 2  4     6.1